| | | |

 Storage

-Did you make this lemon posset recipe?
+Did you make this lemon posset?
 Please rate the recipe and tell me how it went in the comments below.
-Also, stay in touch with me on Instagram, Facebook, and Pinterest to see more delicious food and recipes!
+Also, stay in touch with me on Instagram, Facebook, and Pinterest to see more Nova Scotia recipes and simple comfort food.

 Printable Recipe Card